 eliza, thomas and sarah

 September 22nd, 2009

 This week ‘The Paradigm Shift’ looked at food, production and consumption generally.
 We spoke a bit about the current food system and went on a dumpster diving tour with a Food Politics class.
-We also spoke to Robina McCurdy who is, among other things, a food self-reliance consultant.
-She told us a bit about how food self reliance can be achieved and what it might look like in a urban environment like Brisbane.
+We also spoke to Robina McCurdy who is, among other things, a food self-reliance consultant.… Go to Article

-The factory-owners of the time formed a “trade union” to resist the factory legislation, the so-called “National Association for the Amendment of the Factory Laws”, based in Manchester, which collected a sum of more than £50,000 in March 1855 from contributions on the basis of 2 shillings per horse-power, to meet the legal costs of members prosecuted by the factory inspectors and conduct their cases on behalf of the Association.
-The object was to prove “killing no murder” if done for the sake of profit.
+The factory-owners of the time formed a “trade union” to resist the factory legislation, the so-called “National Association for the Amendment of the Factory Laws”, based in Manchester, which collected a sum of more than £50,000 in March 1855 from contributions on the basis of 2 shillings per horse-power, to meet the legal costs of members prosecuted by the factory inspectors and conduct their cases on behalf of the Association.… Go to Article

 by Peter Curtis AEU